Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/AWS_core_Service_lab/README.md

 To test if your policy works, go to your browser with the Access Denied error and refresh it.
 If you can read the text, then congratulations!
 Your policy was successful.
 If not, look at the following policy for help.
 The modified policy should look like the following policy.
 Notice that there are two statements: one with the EC2InstanceProfileRole and one where the principal is "*" for everyone.

-If not, look at the following policy for help.
-The modified policy should look like the following policy.
-Notice that there are two statements: one with the EC2InstanceProfileRole and one where the principal is "*" for everyone.

 If you had trouble generating the policy on your own, you can copy he policy below and paste it into the BucketPolicy Editor.
 Remember to replace the existing EC2InstanceProfileRole ARN in the policy below with the EC2InstanceProfileRole ARN you copied in a previous step.
 Ensure that you replace the reportbucket example ARN with the bucket you created and the /* appears at the end of the Bucket ARN.
 See the last line of the policy as an example.